scroll-tech/scroll-sc-tools/README.md

 $ cargo run -- generate-verifier
 ```

+Note: The above step requires very large amounts of computation and memory (~200 GB).

 ## Compute Digests

 The final layer (aka bundle) circuit is identified by two digests, namely `digest_1` and `digest_2`.